 The main feature in Edmund Husserl’s intentionality is “directedness”.
 It can be defined as a line of communication between the active observing agent, or intentional starting faculty with the observed object.
 Or to put it in a more normative way of inquiry in philosophical terminology, it is the interactive process between the subject and the object.
 Husserl tried to formulate some foundation for this relation and process.
 Is this possible to accomplish as a highly desired and reliable, accurately-describing/analyzing, “ rigorous”, systematic philosophical “structure” of thought, in the formulation of Directedness, as well as Intentionality, and Phenomenology as a whole in the same manner of construction— as Husserl wished ?
+To, maybe in some way, describe and understand the World, its constituents, related essences and their inter-connections with rigor and reliable result in truthfulness ?
 I doubt it.
 Now, if in the stream of consciousness, the observing agent/faculty itself carries within itself changing elements as well as enough unknowns— to the least, and at the same time the observed object contains , at least, as much unknowns, or variables, how is this possible ?
 Right there, we can see how that line of communication may falter, dwindle, and can not connect, becomes problematic, then evaporates and vanishes before any truthful, solid founding structures can be established.
 Similar to one area regarding the presentation of imagined object, (*), if you are trying to paint a real horse, but many times, the images of an imagined horse, without manes, or nose, or, tail keep popping out in mind, how can you be successful producing any horse ?
 There is a possible scheme for structuring certain (transcendental) intentional acts, and as a matter of fact many, and the (transcendental) desired objects by what can be called as intuitively-formed objects the Husserlian way, but they will be only the products of each and any individual, and in (many) instances do not share any common traits.

 All systems of Truth can only be assessed as structure/building/construction founded upon the residues of lived experience, a skeleton of "Absolute Truth", as Giả Danh (Vietnamese term for “ False Name, carrying “fooling” representational characteristic”, having value only nominally, for name-designating’s sake ).
 It means : Only on the insubstantial, flimsy foundation of language and mental reconstruction, do they have their truths on the quasi-real and “half-true” levels.
 That’s the belief of true, “authentic” Buddhists, to use a trendy term from 70-80 years ago.
 But they do have their own usefulness for daily existence and many ranges in certain types of experience.